Dessert, Fruit

 • Prepare your mangoes by slicing around 2 mangoes into thin strips (for the topping), and dicing the other mangoes into cubes (for the filling).
 Set aside.

 • Prepare the cream mixture by whipping the heavy cream until stiff peaks form.
-Carefully fold in the condensed milk with the salt until well combined.
+Carefully fold in the condensed milk, vanilla extract, and salt until well combined.

-• To begin layering, spread a layer of the whipped cream mixture on the bottom of your glass dish (anything around a 6×6″ or 8×8″ dish should be okay).
+• To begin layering, spread a layer of the whipped cream mixture on the bottom of your glass dish (anything around a 6×6″ or 8×8″ dish should be fine).

 • Then place a layer of graham crackers on top, followed by whipped cream, then diced mangoes. *Continue repeating this layer of graham crackers, cream, and diced mangoes, respectively until your desired height is reached (I like going for around 3-4 layers).